There's this social phenomenon that happens to me, that I've never really understood.

 in reply to hairylarry • • •Charles U. Farley

 in reply to Andrew (Television Executive) • • •It's the same problem as "Just because 'use Linux' isn't a solution doesn't mean Windows and MacOS won't fuck you".
-This world is designed to exploit people, and not being exploited is fundamentally hard and requires still.
+This world is designed to exploit people, and not being exploited is fundamentally hard and requires skill.
 If there were a simple, nontechnical solution to avoid being exploited, everyone would be using it instead of getting exploited.

 Maybe that's the thing to open with?